Pitch #2533

 -- Get your first verse set up much quicker to grab the listener within the first 30 seconds from when it starts.
 Most of the time, I don't even get to the second verse if the first verse does not draw me in.
 Your song may not need a pre-chorus.
 Try to get to the point and make it pay off quickly.

 -- Before pitching, please do your research.
-Listen to the artist and see what kind of songs they like to cut.
+Really listen to the artist and see what kind of songs they like to cut.
 Figure out what they like, how they sing, and what songs they lean toward.

 -- Please read the description/brief and submit only what we request.
 For example, if we're looking for uptempo, only send uptempo.
 If we mention "no drinking songs", then please don't send a drinking song.

 -- Read a lot for new ideas and stories.
-For Country songs, study the lyrics of great writers like Shane McAnally, Michael Hardy, Don Schlitz, Bobby Braddock, and Lori McKenna.
+For Country songs, understand the writing of great writers like Shane McAnally, Michael Hardy, Don Schlitz, Bobby Braddock, Lori McKenna.

 Pitch Follow-up: If this guest expresses interest in your song, they will pitch it with the understanding that you will be asked to sign a single song agreement with the publishing company if there is interest in the song.